Shelo/expcalc/README.md

-The user can expand the library of functions, the first time the user executes the calculator, the `.expcalc.py` file will be created at the user home.
+The user can expand the library of functions, the first time the user executes the calculator, the `.expcalc.py` file will be created at the user's home.
 Inside this file add functions at will, like so:

+## User profile

+The user can set and initialization profile that loads calculator commands form a `.expcalc_profile` file at the user's home.
+As is, the calculator doesn't even know about PI, but the user can set it, (don't worry, the default profile already provides this sort of definitions, but users might want to change the values to be more or less precise).

 ```
 from math import *